conchaasensio/react-phone-catalog/README.md

 # 📱 REACT - Phone Catalog

-This project is a code test proposed by GuideSmiths for a Frontend developer selection process.
+This project is a code test for a Frontend developer selection process.
 The challenge is to create a phone catalogue app.

 ## Minimum requirements